Morris Township Democrats 2021

 You are Invited to Our Committee Meetings

-The Morris Township Democratic Committee (MTDC) welcomes all residents to join our committee and to participate in our meetings, events and programs.
+The Morris Township Democratic Committee (MTDC) welcomes all residents to participate in our meetings, events and programs.
 Morris Township consists of 23 voting districts, and the committee consists of one man and one woman from each district.
-Meetings are held at the Morris County Library on the fourth Tuesday of every month and are open to the public.
+Ordinarily, our meetings are held at the Morris County Library on the fourth Tuesday of every month at 7 p.m. and are open to the public.
+In this time of COVID-19, however, our meetings will be held via teleconference until further notice.